 Previous studies from this team of researchers, led by Professors Benjamin Blencowe and Sabine Cordes, revealed a connection between autism and a protein in the brain known as nSR100 or SRRM4.
 Specifically, patients diagnosed with autism have lower levels of this particular protein.

-To learn more about this phenomenon, Blencowe, Cordes, and their team conducted a series of experiments on mice, which they had genetically modified to lower the levels of nSR100 in their brains by 50%.
+To learn more about this phenomenon, Blencowe, Cordes, and their team conducted a series of experiments on mice, which they had genetically modified to lower the levels of nSR100 in their brains by 50 percent.

 “Instead of focusing on individual mutations linked to autism, it’s much more powerful to identify regulatory hubs like nSR100,” said Cordes.
 “In the future, if you turned this protein up a little in autistic patients, you might be able to improve some of the behavioral deficits.”